 Establishes Temporary COVID-19 Loss Mitigation Procedural Safeguards (Amends Section 1024.41)

 The final rule establishes temporary special COVID-19 loss mitigation procedural safeguards to ensure that a borrower has a meaningful opportunity to pursue loss mitigation options.
 From August 31, 2021, through December 31, 2021, unless an exception applies, a servicer must meet at least one of the specified safeguards before initiating any judicial or non-judicial foreclosure process where a borrower became more than 120 days delinquent on or after March 1, 2020, and the applicable state statute of limitations regarding foreclosures expires on or after January 1, 2022.

 If you have questions about the information in this Regulatory Alert, please contact the NCUA’s Office of Consumer Financial Protection at 703.518.1140 or ComplianceMail@ncua.gov.
 You can also contact your NCUA regional office or state supervisory authority.

 Todd M. Harper

-1 Regulation X implements the Real Estate Settlement Procedures Act at 12 CFR 1024 (opens new window).
+1 Regulation X implements the Real Estate Settlement Procedures Act at 12 CFR 1024 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The final rule’s changes will not appear in the version of Regulation X at this link until the effective date.
 To see the changes prior to August 1, 2021, you should use the link to the Enclosure to this Regulatory Alert.

 2 Servicer means a person responsible for the servicing of a federally related mortgage loan (including the person who makes or holds such loan if such person also services the loan).
 12 CFR 1024.2(b).